Psychology for children and teens

 - Cognitive behavioural therapy (CBT)

-Morneau Shepell’s Children’s Support Solutions is family-centred and inter- professional.
-This means that we always start with the questions, “What will work for this child?” and “What is right for the family?”
+Children’s Support by LifeWorks is family-centred and interprofessional.
+This means that all of our psychology for children and teens programs always start with the questions, “What will work for this child?” and “What is right for the family?”
 If psychological therapy is deemed to be useful, the psychologist will propose a treatment plan.

 How are psychologists trained and certified?

 Psychologists are a regulated profession and while each province has its own rules and regulatory bodies, there is a great deal of commonality from province to province.
 To be qualified to practice, psychologists must have the required graduate degree (as per their province’s regulations), obtain supervised experience, and pass written and oral exams on practice and ethical issues.
-In Ontario and British Columbia, psychologists are required to have a doctoral degree; in Quebec, they are required to have a master’s degree.
+In Ontario, British Columbia and Quebec, psychologists are required to have a doctoral degree.
 There are also other designations; for example, to provide psychoeducation in Quebec or to be a Psychology Assistant in Ontario, you need a master’s degree and relevant experience.

 Additional certification and/or training are necessary for practice in specific areas such as Neuropsychology, Custody/Access, Parenting Capacity Assessment, etc.